 Relevant Work Experience

-Applicants who have demonstrated exceptional quantitative and analytical reasoning abilities and strong communications skills through prior work experience are also given top consideration for admission to master’s in data science programs.
+Applicants who have demonstrated exceptional quantitative and analytical reasoning abilities and strong communications skills through prior work experience are also given top consideration.
 Programs typically consider the following when analyzing an applicant’s work credentials:

 - Total relevant work experience (five years is preferred)